 It seems that in 1921, Massachusetts industrialist Arthur D. Little was tired of hearing Mr. Neverout’s discouraging phrase, and set out to prove him wrong.
 He instructed the scientists and engineers working for him to make a silk purse out of “pork by-products”.
 From a meat-packer they obtained a form of glue made from the skin and gristle of sows’ ears.
 Taking an amount roughly equivalent to one sow’s ear, he had it filtered and forced through a spinneret into a mixture of formaldehyde and acetone.
 This glue emerged as 16 fine, colorless streams that hardened and then combined to form a single composite fiber.
 Little soaked the fiber in dyed glycerin.
 Then he wove the resulting thread into cloth on a handloom-and fashioned the cloth into the elegant purse shown here, the kind of item carried by Medieval ladies.

-If you would like to know more about this interesting tidbit from the History of Science, click on Suki’s snout on the picture above for a full period description of the effort.
+If you would like to know more about this interesting tidbit from the History of Science, click here for a full period description of the effort.
 I think its ingenious and charming and I absolutely adore the subtitle: A Contribution to Philosophy.
 To all who encounter a Mr. Neverout from time to time.
-Take a look at this every time you start to feel discouraged.
+Take a look at this each time you start to feel discouraged.
 It won’t last long.

 (Words by Laura Kelley, Photo of Chicken and Beef Satay by Btktan @ Dreamstime.com; Photo of purse and pamphlet on creation of a Silk Purse from a Sow’s Ear from MIT Archives and Special Collections; 5-Star Foodie Challenge Hosted by 5 Star Foodie & Lazaro Cooks!)